Spring is the time of renewal. So what better time than now to refresh your interiors?

 This season we will see a shift from conventional floral patterns and interiors oversaturated with indoor plants to nature introduced more subtly, through the use of earthy colours, sumptuous tactile textures and organic shapes.
 Here are our top five tips to create a spring interior for your new luxury home that is a cut above the rest:

 Spring is all about getting in touch with the outdoors.
 And what better way than to take inspiration from the organic shapes found in nature.
 Curved furniture helps soften the often harsh angles of interiors.
 If you can’t afford a furniture update, look at introducing curved elements through cushions, rugs, mirrors and artwork.

-Wabi Sabi is a Japanese aesthetic that is focused on the beauty in imperfection.
-According to lead international colour forecast experts, Wabi Sabi s set to become the new Hugge.
-So why not be a trend setter and get on board with this mantra?
-We have seen this coming through with handcrafted look tiles for quite some time.
-But the options to incorporate into your interior are only limited to your imagination.
-With such a focus on sustainability these days what a brilliant way to embrace the tired, old or broken and make it beautiful again.
+Wabi-sabi is a Japanese aesthetic that is focused on the beauty in imperfection.
+According to lead international colour forecast experts, Wabi-sabi s set to become the new Hugge.
+So why not be a trendsetter and get on board with this mantra?
+We have seen this coming through with handcrafted-look tiles for quite some time, but the options to incorporate this style into your interior are only limited to your imagination.
+With such a focus on sustainability these days, what a brilliant way to embrace the tired, old or broken and make it beautiful again.

 Why not jump onto Orbit’s Pinterest and start creating your very own mood boards for Spring.

 Mood board by our Interior Designer – Priscilla De Luca

 Stay tuned to our blog and follow our social media to view more style tips from our Interior Design team.